Building Durable Skills In Education

 Perishable skills are typically specialized and related to specific industries, platforms, organization structures, specific coding languages, policies and/or procedures.
 These skills are job specific and are typically trained in onboarding or learning and development over the course of time spent within an organization or industry.

-So, why is there a shortage in these skills?
+Why is there a shortage of durable skills?

 According to Gordan Pelosse’s Forbes Article “research from America Succeeds, leveraging data from 82 million job postings, found that roughly seven out of 10 requested skills on job postings were classified as durable skills” but these skills were some of the most difficult to measure and find in the current workforce.